-The debates about Ottoman decentralization are brought forward with the so-called stagnation period.
-It is not typically envisaged that the Ottoman country was subjected to a centralizing effort, moreover an absolutist agenda between 15th to 16th centuries in the "state tradition" theses, but none of Mardin, Heper or Keyder would deny that the classical period was a more or less a successfully centralized period.
-But from 16th century onwards the changes in the land regime, such as the collection of taxes in kind, the rental and ownership relations in progress and the reorganization of this new tax-regime firstly by new cadres in provincial bases.
+The debates about Ottoman decentralization are brought forward with the socalled stagnation period.
+It is not typically envisaged that the Ottoman country was subjected to a centralizing effort, moreover an absolutist agenda between 15^{th} to 16^{th} centuries in the "state tradition" theses, but none of Mardin, Heper or Keyder would deny that the classical period was a more or less a successfully centralized period.
+But from 16^{th} century onwards the changes in the land regime, such as the collection of taxes in kind, the rental and ownership relations in progress and the reorganization of this new tax-regime firstly by new cadres in provincial bases.
 (Khoury, 2002) No more the vassals but the kuls of the Ottoman emperor were going to be ruled by provincial bureaucrats henceforth.
-(Tezcan, 2009) Was the Ottoman state so centralized so far, or can a feudal king manage that with the technology of these epochs?
+(Tezcan, 2009) Was the Ottoman state so centralized so far, or can a feudal king manage that with the technology of these epochs?45 the rural edges of the provinces.

-These land lords of the age accumulated wealth and men around them are supposed to have more say than the Sultan, comparably to the times when military success was unquestionable and old responsible groups for tax were predicted to be passive against the peasants due to the Sultan's power.
-Two deceptive thoughts should be repeated here: Initially, timar begs must have a relatively more weight in the rural edges of the provinces.
 Maybe Ottoman payitaht had a traumatic perception of threat; still the generalization of the conditions was not be enough to create a pressure neither in the 16th or 18th centuries as it was expected.
 Probably the Ottoman monarch never planned such an exstensive control as Mardin or Heper had imagined.
 But when the level of technology and hardship of a campaign must have enabled central authorities to condone some behaviors accepted to be out of line or made them even to settle for more autonomy in some cases.
 (Abou-El Haj, 1991)

+These land lords of the age accumulated wealth and men around them are supposed to have more say than the Sultan, comparably to the times when military success was unquestionable and old responsible groups for tax were predicted to be passive against the peasants due to the Sultan's power.
+Two deceptive thoughts should be repeated here: Initially, timar begs must have a relatively more weight in

-For further thoughts of the Ottoman historians on the possibility to talk about the centralized Ottoman reality, see: (Corlu, 1999)
+45 For further thoughts of the Ottoman historians on the possibility to talk about the centralized Ottoman reality, see: (Çorlu, 1999)